karenpayneoregon/MasterDetailsSqlServerNorthWind/readme.md

 Customers is the high level master followed by orders which is a direct child of Customers and Orders is also the master to the third level, order details.

+:green_circle: Uses SQL-Server but can easily be adapted to MS-Access for example.

 ![img](DataOperations/Assets/masterDetails1.png)

 # Changes